Citrus industry gets big boost

 This support by ADB was expected to go a long way in creating more sustainable jobs and also cut down on the importation of fruit juice into the country.

-Central Citrus Limited will be getting a direct off-take from the Ekumfi Fruits and Juices Factory to make sure their product is used to blend the Eku tropical varieties to enhance their taste.
+Central Citrus Limited will be getting a direct off-take from the Ekumfi Fruits and Juices Factory to make sure their produce is used to blend the Eku tropical varieties to enhance their taste.

 Ghana has the two most suitable sources of oranges coming after South Africa, which makes it a prudent venture that ADB has signed onto.